 Absentee & Mail-In Ballots

 - Online Absentee Ballot Application: Civilian voters can complete an application online using their PA Driver's License or PA Identification Card.
-This option is available beginning 50 days prior to a primary or election and will be disabled at 5:00 pm on the Tuesday prior to a primary or election.
+This link will direct you to the PA Voter Services website.

 - Absentee Ballot Application (PDF): This form is for civilians needing an absentee ballot but whose ballot will be sent to a U.S. address.